matthewmetzgerx/pyStockSeeder/README.md

 ## <a name="log"></a>Misc.
 Updates Log

 I have added this section for log notes of recent updates.
 As of writing this, updates are as follows:

+* 06/18/2019 -- Some edits were made to the MySQL import to support importing the index files into MySQL as well.
+Now the command will have to contain an argument which specifies what is beling imported.
+Otherwise, the script will attempt to import all.

 * 06/17/2019 -- I have added some code to pull Dow, Nasdaq, Vix and S&P 500 index history from Yahoo.
 I got some of the code to support this from here: [Interact with the yahoo finance API using python's requests library](https://maikros.github.io/yahoo-finance-python/)